Tour de France Stages | Taiwan News

-July 1 — Stage One: Duesseldorf, Germany, individual time trial (14km-8.7 miles) (stage: Geraint Thomas, Britain; Yellow Jersey: Thomas)
+July 1 — Stage One: Duesseldorf, Germany, individual time trial (14km-9 miles) (stage: Geraint Thomas, Britain; Yellow Jersey: Thomas)

 July 8 — Stage Eight: Dole to Station des Rousses, hilly (187.5-116.5) (Lilian Calmejane, France; Froome)